andreweberle/Chirp/README.md

 ### Using Strongly Typed Options

-Chirp supports strongly typed configuration options for each message broker implementation. </br>This provides better IntelliSense and type safety:
+Chirp supports strongly typed configuration options for each message broker implementation.
+This provides better IntelliSense and type safety:

 #### RabbitMQ Configuration